Introduction

 Press any key to stop the slideshow and return to the main menu.
 The slideshow also automatically stops after cycling through all artwork once.

-SAUCE METADATA
+SAUCE-STYLE METADATA

 | Field | Description |